Trump declares national emergency over coronavirus

 More than 1,900 Americans are believed to have contracted coronavirus but concerns about the lack of testing has created speculation that the number could be much higher.

-Focus has also turned to Mr Trump’s daughter and advisor, Ivanka, and also attorney general Bill Barr who attended an event earlier this month with the Australian home minister.
+Focus has also turned to Mr Trump’s daughter and advisor, Ivanka, and also attorney general Bill Barr who attended an event earlier this month with the Australian home minister, who has tested positive.

 A White House spokesman said that Ms Trump worked at home on Friday out of an abundance of caution, though there appeared to be no plans for her to self-quarantine.
 Similarly, the Department of Justice said Mr Barr was showing no symptoms, was working from home on Friday, and that there had been no recommendation by the Centre for Disease Control and Prevention for him to be tested.